Petersfield R.F.C.: History

 Ex-Petersfield player Tim Rodber is one of the club's best known old boys, having gone on to be capped for England, and the British and Irish Lions.
 Ex-Scotland and British and Irish Lions player Derek White is another high profile international with strong links to PRFC having been involved in coaching the senior players and occasionally running out for the 1st XV.

-The club has reputation for an outstanding youth setup and want to create a centre of excellence to push players through the ranks.
-Recent success stories include the ex Harlequin F.C., Newcastle Falcons, Sale Sharks and Bristol Rugby winger Charlie Amesbury, England Women Red Rose and Harlequins fullback, Fiona Pocock, Joe Atkinson, capped by England U18s and England Students, who joined Wasps RFC for the 2018–19 season before moving to Bedford Blues and lock Will Spencer (rugby union), formerly of Leicester Tigers, Bath Rugby and Northampton Saints.
+The club has a youth setup and has stated intentions to create a centre of excellence to develop players.[citation needed] Players who have come through the club's youth system include former Harlequin F.C., Newcastle Falcons, Sale Sharks, and Bristol Rugby winger Charlie Amesbury; England Women Red Rose and Harlequins fullback, Fiona Pocock, Joe Atkinson, capped by England U18s and England Students, who joined Wasps RFC for the 2018–19 season before moving to Bedford Blues and lock Will Spencer (rugby union), formerly of Leicester Tigers, Bath Rugby and Northampton Saints.

-Dr James Alder became Director of Rugby at the beginning of the 2016-17 season, leading the 1st XV to a League and Cup double.
+Dr James Alder became Director of Rugby at the beginning of the 2016-17 season, leading the 1st XV to a league and cup double.

 The club was joined following the 2017–18 season by Bernard James Rhodes as Director of Rugby, despite his limited experience in the Hampshire leagues.
 Unfortunately the club struggled under the new guidance and were relegated the following year.
 The 2019–20 season saw further changes with a new head coach in Jason Ford and a new forwards coach in ex Portsmouth RFC Head Coach, Jim Pearce.
 Promotion was achieved to London South West 3.
 In the same season, Petersfield were also fortunate enough to be joined by ex Bath and Wales Exiles centre Tom Cheeseman.

-Petersfield went undefeated in cantering to the Counties 1 Hampshire title in 2023-24, amassing 98 points from 19 victories - to take their place the Regional 2 South Central, finishing fifth in their inaugural campaign at Level 6.
+Petersfield went undefeated in cantering to the Counties 1 Hampshire title in 2023–24, amassing 98 points from 19 victories - to take their place the Regional 2 South Central, finishing fifth in their inaugural campaign at Level 6.

-The Club has gone from strength to strength with the development and growth of the Youth Section, and it is proud of the fact that it provides rugby for an age range of 6-60.

-The senior playing strength is some 80-players, and there are upwards of 450 Mini, Youth and Colt playing members.
-Parents, and non-playing members, including Vice-Presidents, make up the rest of the membership which overall, represents a true cross-section of our community.
+The club provides rugby for an age range of 6 to 60 and has seen development in its Youth Section.
+The senior playing strength is 80-players, and there are upwards of 450 Mini, Youth and Colt playing members.
+Parents, and non-playing members, including Vice-Presidents, make up the rest of the membership.